ray-project/ray/doc/source/cluster/key-concepts.rst

 -------------------------

 Deployments of Ray on Kubernetes are managed by the Ray Kubernetes Operator.
-The Ray Operator follows the standard Kubernetes Operator pattern.
-To learn more about Ray jobs, refer to the :ref:`documentation<ray-operator>`.
+The Ray Operator makes it easy to deploy clusters of Ray pods within a Kubernetes cluster.
+To learn more about the K8s operator, refer to the :ref:`documentation<ray-operator>`.